HafizBkr/DSA_SORTS/README.md

-#Sorting Algorithms in Go
+Sorting Algorithms in Go

-This repository contains implementations of various sorting algorithms in Go programming language.
+This repository contains implementations of various sorting algorithms in the Go programming language, along with tests to verify their correctness.
 Algorithms Implemented
 1. Insertion Sort